How to See if There Are Hidden Video Cameras in Your Airbnb

 But despite popular services like Airbnb and Vrbo banning indoor cameras, hidden cameras may still be lurking in your guest suite.
 With whole TikTok pages dedicated to the topic, it's no surprise that 58% of the 2,000 people surveyed worried about hidden cameras in their vacation rental.2

-Next time you use Airbnb, Vrbo, or other vacation rental service, try a few of these tips to check for hidden cameras.
+Next time you use Airbnb, Vrbo, or other vacation rental services, try a few of these tips to check for hidden cameras.
+Then, take a look at what you should do if you find one.

 Stay Safe and become a SafeWise Insider!